Belmont University: History

-The university originated in the founding of the Belmont Women's College in 1890 by Susan Ledley Heron and Ida Emily Hood. on the site of the Belmont Mansion, built by Joseph Acklen and Adelicia (Hayes) Acklen.
+The university originated with the founding of the Belmont Women's College in 1890 by Susan Ledley Heron and Ida Emily Hood, on the site of the Belmont Mansion, built by Joseph Acklen and Adelicia (Hayes) Acklen.

 Upon the retirement of Heron and Hood, Belmont Women's College merged with Ward Seminary in 1913 and was known as Ward—Belmont College, which included both a junior college and college-prep (or high) school for women.
-Today the Belmont Mansion is owned by Belmont University but maintained by the Belmont Mansion Association, a non-profit group.
-The mansion is open for tours and features Victorian art and furnishings.
+The Belmont Mansion is owned by Belmont University but maintained by the Belmont Mansion Association, a non-profit group.
+The mansion is open for tours.
+It features Victorian art and furnishings.
 The water tower, gardens, with surviving gazebos and outdoor statuary from the Acklen era, are part of the college campus.
 In 1991, the school became Belmont University.

-The university was awarded the Japanese Foreign Minister's Commendation for their contributions to promotion of mutual understanding between Japan and the United States on December 1, 2020.
+The university was awarded the Japanese Foreign Minister's Commendation for their contributions to the promotion of mutual understanding between Japan and the US on December 1, 2020.